 A student loan of reasonable size is considered by Thomas Aquinas College to be a resource that is available to you.
 The Financial Aid Office, therefore, expects you to obtain a student loan before seeking other financial aid from Thomas Aquinas College.
 You may borrow a student loan from any source other than your parents.
 It is assumed that your parents are making a maximum effort to pay tuition, room and board and, as such, will not be in a position to provide a loan as well.

-Most students prefer to take advantage of government-sponsored student loan programs that offer beneficial terms, such as Direct Subsidized and Unsubsidized Loans or Canada Student Loans.
+Most students prefer to take advantage of government-sponsored student loan programs that offer beneficial terms, such as Federal Direct Student Loans or Canada Student Loans.
 If a student is not eligible for such a loan, the College still requires the student to borrow the expected amount from one of the many banks making student loans that are not federally guaranteed.